cam-owen/save_citations/README.md

 ![GitHub Logo](https://github.com/cam-owen/save_citations/blob/master/Screen%20Shot%203.png)

+*You can use pyinstaller to turn the py file into an executable as well: https://www.pyinstaller.org/*

 *There is some setup tasks you need to do before getting started.
 So, make sure you read notes, which I provided in the program itself.*

 ---